bethard/acl-pub/camera-ready-faq.md

 * The "First Name" is usually a given name or names, including middle names/initials.

-When entering the metadata, **please** use the lookup mechanism to search for your co-authors' names by account ID.
-This links the paper to their START account and, crucially, takes their preferred name formatting for the metadata.
-If you enter the authors' names manually, it will be more work for you, and you might introduce errors.

 The metadata should be written using Unicode (UTF-8) with LaTeX commands.
 Please try to follow these guidelines: